TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

 EU defence and security procurement has entered a structural expansion phase.
 Aggregate EU member state defence spending exceeded €300 billion in 2025 — the fastest growth rate in three decades — driven by the war in Ukraine, NATO's 2% GDP commitment, and the EU's own Strategic Compass.
 The European Defence Fund (EDF) with €8 billion for 2021–2027, the new ReArm Europe/SAFE instrument proposing up to €150 billion in joint procurement loans, and the European Defence Industry Programme (EDIP) are reshaping the procurement landscape.
-This guide covers the legal framework under Directive 2009/81/EC, the European Defence Agency (EDA), security clearances, dual-use technology rules, and the bid strategy required to enter this specialised market in 2026.

 The Scale of EU Defence Spending in 2026